omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 ### Ethnicity and precinct as predictors

-We built on top of the previous model by first adding the ethnicity indicators.
+We build on top of the previous model by first adding the ethnicity indicators.
 Note that we don't add the ethnicity indicator for black (1) because we use it as the baseline.

 ```python
 model_with_ethnicity = sm.GLM(